flupes/aaqim/design.md

 Storage for 12h at 3' interval: 12 * 20 * 4 = 960 bytes total.

+*Note: why go to such extreme to pack the data when the micro-controller offers almost 3 order of magnitude of flash space?
+Because we have to play with the limitation of the flash that wears out and force you to erase one full sector at once to re-write new data!*

 ### Wear leveling

 There is a trade off between writting data to the flash too often (you need to write a full sector) to avoid wearing out the flash, and at the same time writting frequently enough to avoid large gaps in the graph after a reboot.

 It seems difficult to obtain the exact specification from the flash memory inside a $3 micro-controller chip.
-However, several forum tend to indicate that the flash on the ESP8266 could sustain 100'000 writes.
+However, several forums tend to indicate that the flash on the ESP8266 could sustain 100'000 writes.